normanarnold492/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can lead to complex, hard-to-maintain code.
 It's often better to write simple, readable code first and optimize only when profiling indicates a bottleneck.

+# 2023-12-05
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you are making progress on the right things.

+Secondly, planning ahead is crucial.
+Make sure you have a plan for your day, week, or even month.
+Knowing what you want to achieve and when will keep you on track and prevent you from getting sidetracked.
+Use task management tools like Trello or Asana to help keep track of your progress and make sure your plan stays organized and up-to-date.
+ -- 212个字符